stacks-archive/blockstack-browser/docs/design.md

+# Blockstack Portal Design Recommendations

+Blockstack is a progressive open source platform that values user experience and usercentric design.
+As a result of this passion we have developed design elements and recommendations to assist developers building on Blockstack to quickly and easily provide an optimal and consistent user experience.

 ## Status Bar
 The reasoning behind the Blockstack portal status bar is to provide users with an intuitive way to navigate back to their home screen and possibly other useful information.